anjaplemenitas/anjaplemenitas/README.md

 ### Hi there 👋

-### My name is Anja - Full Stack Web Developer!
+### My name is Anja - Full Stack Web Developer & UX/UI Designer!

-🙋‍♀️ Looking for web development job.
-Check out my <a href="https://anjaplemenitas.github.io/react-portfolio/">portfolio page</a>.
+🙋‍♀️ Check out my <a href="https://anjaplemenitas.github.io/react-portfolio/">portfolio page</a> and <a href="https://www.behance.net/anjaplemenitas">behance page</a>.
 <br>
 💡 Knowledge of HTML, CSS, Javascript, and other emerging internet application technologies, with a particular interest in the field of sustainability.
-I completed a full-stack web development course at LeWagon London
+I completed a full-stack web development course at LeWagon London + I finished Google UX Design Certificate.
 <br>
 🌱 I have experience in reducing waste which I implemented and it was always a topic in my previous culinary work.
 <br>